alexyuly/chil/README.md

 The collapsed form is preferred to the expanded form, and the compiler emits a warning when expanded form is found.
 Collapsed form is more concise and more readable, with fewer lines and less indentation.

 Note that the vertical bar `|` is a reserved preposition which cannot be used as part of any name, just as `@` and `->` are reserved and cannot be used in names.
 The compiler will throw an error if these symbols are used incorrectly.

+#### 3.2 `state` as a "secondary" input

+Whereas `main` refers to the default, primary input of a component, `state` typically refers to the "secondary" input.
+And whereas `main` is properly used to define a component's data *throughput* resulting in values "sinked" through its output, `state` is properly used to define a component's data *storage* which handles values used asynchronously by the main stream.
+For example, the `delay` native component has two inputs, `main` and `state`, where `main` triggers a delayed output, and `state` controls the number of milliseconds for the delay.